Running watches that let you run without needing your phone for music or GPS, that’s the goal.

 - Huawei Watch GT 2 – this puppy has a 2-week battery life!
 Thanks in part to Huawei taking the bull by the horns, quitting waiting for a decent Qualcomm chip and developing their own Kirin 1 chip instead – dual-chip actually.
 The Huawei Watch GT 2 was only released in September 2019 so it’s going to be a little while before it gets around the world.
 The advanced sports tracking sounds very interesting and I like the slim form-factor of the watch glass face.
 I’d put up my hand for one of these.
 It comes in a 46mm or 42mm watch face and 3 different models to chose including Sport Edition, Classic Edition and Elite Edition.
 I quite like the Classic Edition with its silver finish and brown leather strap.
 5 ATM and on-board music – space to be confirmed.

-New smartwatch with music & GPS releases in 2019
+Running watches with music & GPS in 2020

 This is list is in no particular order to keep it fair.
 In saying that, Garmin and Apple seem to dominate.
 With the recent news that Google is buying Fitbit (for $2b) we can see that Google feels their current Android selection is a little lacking.